On this page

 To add co-authors hover over Authors in the left-side navigation panel and use the pencil icon to edit these fields.
 Be sure to add affiliations for all authors.

 When adding co-authors, please specify what rights each will have to comment only or to edit and comment.
 Note that it is the submitting author’s responsibility to notify all authors of this submission and their rights with regard to commenting or editing.

 Designate one author as the corresponding author (the person to whom correspondence should be addressed after publication).
 May be any author or more than one author.

-The Presenting Author (added outside of Authors metadata panel, after Keywords) is the person who will be delivering the presentation at the conference.
+The presenting author (added outside of the Authors metadata panel, after Keywords) is the person who will be delivering the presentation at the conference.
 Type in the name of the presenter in the same way as it is listed as an author.
-Do not add affiliations.
+Do not add affiliations or honorifics.
 If there are multiple presenters, separate the names with a comma.

 The presenting author will be responsible for a live, recorded, or poster presentation and must be fully registered for the conference by the time the abstract is approved for publication.